 Setting the Stage

-“THE assassination of Archduke Franz Ferdinand, heir to the Austrian throne, and his wife in Sarajevo on June 29, 1914, sparked a rapid sequence of events which led to the outbreak of World War I.
+“The assassination of Archduke Franz Ferdinand, heir to the Austrian throne and his wife in Sarajevo, on June 29, 1914, sparked a rapid sequence of events which led to the outbreak of World War I.

 In early August, Germany swept past Luxembourg and Belgium on their way into France and at first made rapid progress.
-The Allies and Germans tried a series of outflanking movements which eventually led to a battle line – the Western Front – stretching from Lorraine in the south to the English Channel in the north.
+Enemies, the Allies and Germans tried a series of outflanking movements which eventually led to a battle line – the Western Front – stretching from Lorraine in the south to the English Channel in the north.

 Soldiers dug trenches and erected barbed wire to hold their positions: the nightmare that was to become ‘trench warfare’ had begun.